mwpdesign/PP2/memory-bank/activeContext.md

 - ✅ All core frontend workflows functional and polished for demo purposes.
 - ✅ Complete authentication system working for all user roles.
 - ✅ Role-based dashboard routing operational for demonstration.
+- ✅ All users can properly log in, navigate, and log out.